KevinMenden/scaden/docs/usage.md

 the data used for the Scaden paper [here](https://doi.org/10.6084/m9.figshare.8234030.v1).
 Mainly you have to normalize your count data and create a file containing the cell type labels.
 The file for the cell type labels should be of size (n x 2), where n is the number of cells you have in your data.
 The two columns correspond to a label for your cells, and a 'Celltype' column.
 In fact, the only necessary column is the 'Celltype' column, which Scaden uses to extract the information.
-The count data should be of size (g x n), where g is the number of genes and n is the number of samples.
+The count data should be of size (n x g), where g is the number of genes and n is the number of samples.
 The order must be the same as for the cell type labels.

 #### Bulk simulation